natematias/governing-human-algorithm-behavior/README.md

 *Weekly Activities*:  Throughout the semester, students will read a selection of articles and discuss that reading in class and in an online chat.
 In the second part of the semester, once teams (of 2-3) have been formed, students will submit regular progress reports on their final project.

-*Algorithm Analysis*: Student teams will write a 1000 word analysis of one issue related to the Fuego recommender system.
+*Algorithm Analysis*: Student teams will create a 5-minute slide deck examining one issue related to the Fuego recommender system.

 *Midterm*: The midterm is a group proposal for your team project, including a description of the project, a bibliography, a list of the roles that team members will play, and a timeline.